sbd-community/handbook/docs/implementation/build-phase/key-provisioning.md

 ---
 # Guide: Key Provisioning & Storage

-## 1. The 'Why': Protecting Secrets for Data Confidentiality
+## 1. Introduction to Key Provisioning & Storage

+### 1.1.
+What is Key Provisioning & Storage?

-**Key Provisioning and Management** is the process of securely generating, injecting, and managing the cryptographic keys a device uses to perform secure operations.
-This is the bedrock of data protection for any connected device.
+Key Provisioning and Management is the process of securely generating, injecting, and managing the cryptographic keys a device uses to perform secure operations.
 The core challenge is ensuring that secret keys remain secret throughout the entire manufacturing process and the product's operational life.
 A breach at any stage can compromise the security of every device that shares the compromised key material.

+This process is distinct from, but closely related to, establishing a **[Unique Device Identity](./unique-device-identity.md)**.

+-   A **Device Identity** proves *who* a device is.
+-   **Provisioned Keys** are the tools the device *uses* to act on that identity (e.g., encrypting data, verifying software signatures, authenticating to a network).

-### 1.1.
+### 1.2.
 The Regulatory Requirement

 While regulations may not specify the exact method of key storage, they mandate outcomes that depend entirely on secure key management.
 The primary driver is: